veilm/veilm.github.io/content/_index.md

 customCSS: index.css
 ---

-I'm Michael, a high school student from Canada.
-My interests include
+I'm Michael, a ~~common, unproductive Arch user~~ "researcher reporting important security issues" from Canada.
+Welcome to my breathtaking website.
+Some of my interests are
 - programming
 - playing CTFs
 - Japanese media and the Japanese language